JLESC/jlesc.github.io/_projects/interop_chameleon_g5k.md

 members:
   - loup_d
   - delamare_s
+  - nussbaum_l
   - perez_c
 ---

 ## Research topic and goals
-The aim of this project is to develop building blocks toward interoperability between Chameleon (ANL) and Grid'5000 (Inria) experimentation platforms.
+The aim of this project is to improve Chameleon (ANL) and Grid'5000 (Inria) testbeds, in particular with respect to interoperability and interconnection.

 Chameleon and Grid'5000 testbeds have proven their relevance to conduct experiments involving large scale distributed computing systems.
 However, those